 The Russian Navy has made some changes in the existing Mistral design.
 This Russian model will be called the Vladivostok Class and carry 30 helicopters (compared to 16 on the French version).
 The Vladivostoks will be armed with two AK-630 multibarrel 30mm autocannon for anti-missile defense.
 There will also be two quad-launchers of shoulder fired type anti-aircraft missiles (with a 5 kilometer range and does well against helicopters) and two or more DP-65 55mm grenade launchers for defense against divers.

 The Vladivostoks will also be winterized for use in arctic conditions.
-The hull with be strengthened to deal with ice and the well deck door will completely close.
+The hull will be strengthened to deal with ice and the well deck door will completely close.
 The flight deck will have a deicing system and the ship will be modified to operate for extended periods in arctic conditions.
 There is also different electronics and this means a different arrangement of radomes and antennae.

-The French navy received the first of the 21,500 ton Mistrals in 2006, with the second one arriving in 2007.
+The French navy received the first of their own 21,500 ton Mistrals in 2006, with the second one arriving in 2007.
 Both were ordered in 2001.
 These two ships replaced two older amphibious landing ships.
 This gave France a force of four amphibious ships.
 The two Mistrals are also equipped to serve as command vessels for amphibious operations.
 The French have been very happy with how the Mistrals have performed.

 I believe the French navy actually has three ships of this class in service: Mistral, Tonnerre, and Dixmude.